nheidloff/watsonx-ai-platform-demos/agents/beeframework/watsonx-rag-db2-expert-agent/README.md

 The AI agent should run as a stand-alone backend service (server) to be integrated into other applications and provide a REST API for the integration.

-We use the Bee Framework and build a typescript server to realize this functionality.
+We use the `Bee Framework` and build a `TypeScript` server to realize this functionality.

 We call our AI agent: `DB2 expert agent`

 ## 1. Overview of the basic architecture of the `Retrieval Augmented Generation (RAG)` setup

-We have a `Retrieval Augmented Generation (RAG)` setup for DB2 expert questions made with the `Watson prompt lab`.
+We have a `Retrieval Augmented Generation (RAG)` setup for DB2 expert questions made with the `watsonx prompt lab`.
-For the deployment use of a `Jupyther Notebook` function, calls are being deployed as a Watsonx deployment with access to a `Milvus DB`.
+For the deployment use of a `Jupyter Notebook` function, calls are being deployed as a Watsonx deployment with access to a `Milvus DB`.

 So, we can get results from this deployment using the provided REST endpoints by the deployment.